| |

 Mental

 Did I make a wrong turn?
-It felt like even though I had been on the trail for 4 weeks I hardly recognized it this week.
+It felt like even though I had been on the trail for 4 weeks, I hardly recognized it this week.
 It’s no longer mine – it’s the tourist trail now.
 My biggest mental hurdle this last week was getting over this – the change in the ‘feel’ of the trail.
-Many of the 150,000 people who walk the trail each year start in Sarria which is a little over 100km from Santiago.
-100km is the minimum you have to walk to get your compostella at the end.
-So in the name of doing the least possible – many people begin in Sarria.
-Granted – my personal opinion is that having a ‘minimum necessary’ is bullsh#t.
-To be forgiven of your prior sins via the Compostella – can there really be a minimum?
-It seems a little hokey to me.
-It seems like it’s more about commerce and money than it is about religion, however I think religion is also really about money these days anyway.
-But – I’m not religion expert, so I will shut up now.
+Many of the 150,000 people who walk the trail each year start in Sarria, which is a little over 100km from Santiago.
+100km is the minimum you have to walk to get your Compostela at the end.

 The trail is filled with new groups of people and very few solo walkers.
 All with little backpacks and spanking new gear.
-I found it hard to like these new pilgrims but I was told I have to.
-The tread on my shoes are worn down from miles of walking – I feel like I no longer fit in.
-I feel like a senior watching the freshman class the first day of school.
+I found it hard to like these new pilgrims, but I was told I have to.
+The tread on my shoes is worn down from miles of walking – I feel like I no longer fit in.
+I feel like a senior watching the freshman class on the first day of school.
 I have mixed feelings about pitying them and their sore bodies or laughing at their ‘green-ness’.

-But a part of me is happy for this social solitude the last week.
+But a part of me is happy with this social solitude for the last week.
 It gives me time to try to process things.
-Actually, I’ve been processing things for 4 weeks – it gives me time to solidify things I guess.
+Actually, I’ve been processing things for 4 weeks – it gives me time to solidify things, I guess.
 I relish the evenings of not knowing anyone in town and just sitting alone.
-Up until this point I often walked alone but was ultra social at night.
-It’s strange to walk into a town you’ve never been to before in a bar you’ve never seen and upon entering having people call your name and knowing 50% of the people in the bar – that’s what I loved about the Camino culture.
-But this week most of my friends were ahead of me after I took a rest day in Sarria.
+Up until this point, I often walked alone but was ultra social at night.

 spain silo